Winterizing Your Vintage Vehicle

-Use of a fuel stabilizer such as Sta-Bil is another method to prevent problems in the fuel system.
+Use of a fuel stabilizer such as Sta-Bil or Sea Foam is another method to prevent problems in the fuel system.
 Fuel stabilizers slow the breakdown of ethanol fuels.
 Add fuel stabilizer to the gas tank as recommended.
 Be sure to drive the vehicle long enough (5-10 minutes on the road) to get the stabilizer and gas mixture up to the carburetor.
 This will make sure that all fuel system components are protected.

 OIL – When storing a vehicle for an extended period, it is a good idea to change oil.
 Acids and contaminants in oil can cause corrosion to take place within the engine.
 This is an especially big problem when engines sit idle in storage.
 By changing oil before storing a vehicle, it eliminates the problem and gets the vehicle ready for the next driving season.
-We recommend adding Lucas oil additive when changing oil.
-Lucas will help protect bearing surfaces so that, after long storage periods, bearing surfaces are protected when the engine is started.
+We recommend adding Lucas Oil Additive when changing oil.
+Lucas will help protect bearing surfaces so that, after long storage periods, bearing surfaces are not damaged when the engine is started.
 Again, it is wise to run the vehicle down the road for a short distance after the oil change to be sure clean oil is distributed throughout the engine.

 WATER – If you have an early vehicle that is not running anti-freeze, either drain the cooling system or add anti-freeze to prevent damage to the engine from freezing.
 If your cooling system needs flushing due to corrosion buildup, this is the time to do it.
-If you have been running coolant, check it for color.
+If you are running coolant, check it for color.
 It should be a bright color.
 If it is dark or rusty looking, it should be replaced.
 You can also test it with an inexpensive coolant tester.
 When finished flushing, add a 50/50 mixture of coolant & water for winter storage.
 Anti-freeze will also prevent rust in the cooling system and the engine block.
-Be sure to run the engine after changing anti-freeze to circulate it through the cooling system.
+Be sure to run the engine after changing anti-freeze to circulate it throughout the cooling system.

 TIRES – For short term inactivity, checking air pressure in the tires is usually adequate.
 For long term storage, it is recommended to jack up the vehicle and put it on stands.
 This will prevent damage to the tires.